-Why have so many Americans given up?
+Why had so many Americans given up?
 The article continues:

 Experts tell the BBC that job seekers in the US are now, more than ever, blaming themselves for being out of work…A study published in the Journal of Personality and Social Psychology last year found that the higher people perceived their social class to be, the more likely they were to believe that success comes to those who most deserve it…(but) Perhaps more tellingly, those of lower status were viewed as unworthy.

-Another researcher quoted in the article compares unemployed Israelis with Americans:
+Another researcher quoted in the article compared unemployed Israelis with Americans:

 Even though Israeli job seekers faced the same relative obstacles to finding work, they saw the down economy and a lack of jobs as an arbitrary, “screwed up” system…Israelis believed that if they kept up the hunt, eventually their number would come up…But not Americans.
 They experienced a “more insidious and deep kind of discouragement” in which lost job opportunities were personal failures, he says…And because they thought it was their fault, they were more likely to stop trying.

 He might as well have compared Americans to workers in any other country.
 Americans are truly exceptional in this regard.
-However, neither the author nor any of the social scientists she quotes realize that this is, at bottom, a mythological and theological issue.
+However, neither the author nor any of the social scientists he quoted realized that this is, at bottom, a mythological and even a theological issue.

-Jerry Falwell, at the time (the 1980s) probably America’s best-known preacher, scolded the poor with this essential American statement: “This is America.
+Back in Ronald Reagn’s 1980s, Jerry Falwell, second only to Billy Graham as America’s best-known preacher, had scolded the poor with this essential American statement: “This is America.
 If you’re not a winner it’s your own fault.”
-Quite recently, Herman Caine, the one-time Republican front-runner, said the same thing: “Don’t blame Wall Street, don’t blame the big banks.
+In 2011, Herman Caine, who would briefly be the Republican front-runner in 2016, said the same thing: “Don’t blame Wall Street, don’t blame the big banks.
 If you don’t have a job, and you’re not rich, blame yourself.”

 And the ultimate American statement was made by Ben Franklin, not Jesus: “God helps those who help themselves.”…(even) Prior to the economic meltdown of 2008, four million children were suffering merely because they were living with unemployed parents.
 Yet six out of seven of us believe that people fail because of their own shortcomings, not because of social conditions.

-In other, more mythic, terms, America has long enshrined a dualistic, “either-or” thinking that ignores the complicated and tragic nuances of history.
+America has long enshrined a dualistic, “either-or” thinking that ignores the complicated and tragic nuances of history.
 Everything that a white, male American learns from very early childhood is that it his destiny to become a hero – a productive, creative, forward-thinking, radically independent and individualistic winner in the game of life.
-And he also learns, in a thousand subtle ways, that in a zero-sum world, the only alternative to the hero is to be a loser or a victim.
+And he also learns, in a thousand subtle ways, that in such a zero-sum world, the only alternative to the hero is to be a loser or a victim.

 This belief carries the power of myth because we subscribe to it without ever examining its contradictions.
 It is one of the characteristics of the Paranoid Imagination.
 As I write in Chapter Seven, “The paranoid imagination combines eternal vigilance, constant anxiety, obsessive voyeurism, creative sadism, contempt for the erotic and an impenetrable wall of innocence.”
 You can read Chapter Seven in its entirety online, here.